When you install the Okta AD Agent or the needs of your business change, you define how user data is managed and

 - Email prefix — Select this option to use an email prefix for the AD user name.

 - From Okta username — Select this option to use the Okta to generate the AD user name from the Okta user name.

 - LDAP UID + custom suffix — Select this option to use the LDAP user ID and a custom suffix as the AD user name.

 - Okta username — Select this option to use the Okta user name as the AD user name.

 - Okta username prefix — Select this option to use the Okta user name prefix as the AD user name.

 - Click Enable for Update User Attributes to update a user's attributes in AD when an app is assigned.
 Future attribute changes made to the Okta user profile automatically overwrite the corresponding attribute value in AD.
 See Enable Okta-sourced user Organizational Unit updates.

 Select the Update OU when the group that provisions a user to AD changes check box to update an Okta-sourced user's organizational unit (OU) when the group that provisions a user to AD changes.

-If an Okta-sourced user's OU changes in AD, that change will not be reflected in Okta since Okta is the source for that user.
+If an Okta-sourced user's OU changes in AD, that change will not be reflected in Okta because Okta is the source for that user.
 The next time the user is update in Okta, they will be provisioned back to the OU as set in Okta.